Skip to main content

 Current Status: Sustain

-French accounting standards are developed and adopted by the Accounting Standards Authority (ANC), which is the body legally responsible for accounting standard-setting.
-The EU statutory framework has been transposed into national legislation by the ANC such that listed entities are required to apply EU-endorsed IFRS Standards for consolidated financial statements.
-In addition, all other companies are permitted to apply IFRS for their consolidated financial statements.
-However, entities are not permitted to apply IFRS for the preparation of their individual financial statements, which are to be prepared using French accounting standards (French GAAP).
-The ANC has concluded that there is no demand for the IFRS for SMEs as French GAAP is considered fit for purpose.
+The European Union statutory framework has been transposed into national legislation such that listed entities are required to apply European Union-endorsed International Financial Reporting Standards (IFRS) Accounting Standards in the preparation of consolidated financial statements.
+In addition, other companies are permitted to apply IFRS Accounting Standards for consolidated financial statements.
+However, entities are not permitted to apply IFRS Accounting Standards in the preparation of individual financial statements, which must be prepared in accordance with French accounting standards.

 Current Status: Sustain